Discover San Pedro La Laguna, Guatemala: A Mellow Maya Town

 There are a few different places to rent kayaks or SUPs in San Pedro.
 The most popular are the two right next to San Pedro public beach, unfortunately I can’t quite remember their names.

-Otherwise, you can also organise a kayaking tour with a local guide.
+Otherwise, you can also organize a kayaking tour with a local guide.

 While hiking to the summit of Indian Nose for sunrise is better done from San Juan la Laguna, as it’s that much closer, it can also be done from San Pedro Atitlan.